 David Brown Trustee Works with the voluntary sector, former CEO Business and management skill.

 Carol Whittock – Trustee Former senior manager in the financial sector.

 How we use your information

 We are a service that provides information, advice and support to unpaid carers of all ages in Solihull.
 To be able to carry out work we are required to hold up to date personal information.
 We hold all the identifiable information you share with us and records of activity you undertake with us.

 Please be advised that we hold any information shared with us on our database.
 We will use contact details you’ve provided to us to keep in touch with you regarding support available to you from Carers Trust Solihull.

-In line with the Data Protection regulations that will come into force in May 2018 we will never share identifiable information without your consent, including names, contact details, bank details or medical information.
+In line with the Data Protection regulations that came into force in May 2018 we will never share identifiable information without your consent, including names, contact details, bank details or medical information.
 The only exception to this would be if somebody is at risk of significant harm to themselves or others, or if a crime is committed.
 You can request to see information we hold, in writing.